-Filipovic et al. [17] Polymeric materials have been used as a way to reduce the overall cost of the complex.
+Filipovic et al. [17] used polymeric materials as a way to reduce the overall cost of the complex.
 In addition, they used polycarbonate sheets as absorbent material and a wooden box as the base.
-However, they found that the performance of the thermal collector is less efficient, 30% less than the efficiency of a typical FPSC.
+However, they found that the performance of the thermal collector was 30% less efficient than that of a typical FPSC.
 However, the cost of FPSC has been significantly reduced by the use of polymeric materials and wood materials.
-Fig. 6 shows a 3D model of the box for testing.
+Fig. 6 shows a 3D model of the test box.